Qaem

-Qaem surface to air missile
+Qaem surface-to-air missile

 This is an Iranian SACLOS beam-riding SHORAD surface-to-air missile.
 With a range of six kilometers and a maximum altitude of two kilometers, the Qaem is intended for use against UAVs and low flying or stationary helicopters.
 The Qaem is a development of the Toophan missile, itself an unlicensed copy of the American BGM-71 TOW missile, and entered mass production in 2010.

 The Qaem anti-aircraft missile uses a laser guidance system.
 Iran also produces a variant, the Qaem-M, which adds a proximity fuse.
+This weapon appears to be designed and manufactured based on the Toophan which is an anti-tank guided missile.